kmesiab/go-limitless/README.md

 ## Limitless API Client for Go

-`go-limitless` is a Go client library for interacting with the **[Limitless API](https://www.limitless.ai/developers)**, providing access to **lifelogs** with robust features like pagination, authentication, and error handling.
+`go-limitless` is a lightweight Go client library for interacting with the **[Limitless API](https://www.limitless.ai/developers)**, providing access to **lifelogs** with robust features like pagination, authentication, and error handling.